My Jeffersonian Journey #2

 I offer a modest addendum to Thomas Jefferson’s observation—if books constitute capital, then libraries and library workers represent the keys to life’s endless possibility of treasures.
 It would be my great honor to continue to serve you, and this time, as your ALA President.

-There will be a follow-up blog (2.1) which will explore my family’s connection to Thomas Jefferson…Stay tuned!
+Click here for the follow-up blog which explores my family’s connection to Thomas Jefferson